22nd Amendment to the United States Constitution

 President Harry Truman

-The 22nd Amendment did not apply to President Harry Truman as he was in office when it was adopted.
+The 22nd Amendment did not apply to President Harry Truman, as he was in office when it was adopted.

-As a result, Harry Truman could have served for as many presidential terms as he wished if he continued to win elections since the amendment was proposed and ratified when he was in office.
+As a result, Harry Truman could have served for as many presidential terms as he wished if he had continued to win elections since the amendment was proposed and ratified when he was in office.

-Amendment 22, Section 2
+22nd Amendment, Section 2

 North Carolina Legislative Building